sw180283/comp120-evaluation/README.md

 ##Introduction

-The context of these reports are concerning the tinkering graphics and audio projects set during the first semester.
+The context of these reports are concerning the projects set during the first semester.

 ##Week 1 - Worksheet 1 _SpaceChem_

 During the introduction of each section, I learned new ways to reduce the number of symbols, or functions, required to complete each circuit.
 While following and attempting to test out different approaches to different required molecule shapes or reformation, I began to adapt faster solutions with fewer symbols used.

 This can be demonstrated by achieving the High Performance for "Every Day Is The First Day" which met the criteria of creating a circuit with fewer than 300 cycles.
 These skills for reducing the number of functions required to tackle a problem and find a solution are going to be useful when constructing code.

+For future tasks, I can apply this method of problem solving and going back to previous coding problems having practised a technique with another project.

 ##Week 2 - Strings

 Within COMP120 we began to experiment with the introduction of string text, which creates a word saved into the JES programme that is assigned to a particular value.
 For example if x = "apple", then the resulting _print_ function would look give this:
 ```
 print x